slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Men occasionally stumble over the truth, but most of them pick themselves up and hurry off as if nothing ever happened."
 -- Winston Churchill*

-> *"A lie has speed but truth has endurance."
--- Edgar J. Mohn*
+> *"The truth is rarely pure and never simple."
+-- Oscar Wilde*

+> *"Truth prevails where opinions are free."
+-- Tom Paine*

 > *"Exactitude is not truth."
 -- Henry Matisse*

 > *"The best way to get a correct answer on the internet is to post an obviously wrong answer and wait for someone to correct you."
 -- Kevin Kelly*

-> *The closer you are to the truth, the more silent you become inside."
--- Naval Ravikant*